niruxx/Timecapsule/README.md

 **Backing up:** everything TimeCapsule knows lives under `archived/`.
 Click Export in the top bar (or hit `GET /api/export`) to download it as a single `.zip` — see [Export and import](#export-and-import) for the full picture, including moving to a different OS entirely.

-**Changing the port:** set the `PORT` environment variable before starting.
-With pm2, set it on the first launch (`PORT=8080 pm2 start server.js --name timecapsule`) — pm2 remembers the environment from that run.
+**Changing the port:** put `{ "PORT": 8080 }` in `config.json` (see [Running on a custom port](#running-on-a-custom-port)) and restart the service — `pm2 restart timecapsule`, or `sudo systemctl restart timecapsule` for systemd (`systemctl --user restart timecapsule` for a user service).
+That's the same file whether you run under pm2, systemd or by hand, and updates never overwrite it.
+The `PORT` environment variable also works and takes priority over `config.json`: with pm2, set it on the first launch (`PORT=8080 pm2 start server.js --name timecapsule`), which pm2 remembers; in a systemd unit it's an `Environment=PORT=8080` line.
+If a unit already has such a line, `config.json` will appear to be ignored — edit or remove the line instead.
+Whatever port you choose, update your reverse proxy and firewall to match.

 ## Hosting as a Server